oclif/oclif/README.md

 # Requirements

 Only Node 8+ is supported.
 Node 6 will reach end-of-life April 2019.
 At that point we will continue to support the current LTS version of node.
+You can add the [node](https://www.npmjs.com/package/node) package to your CLI to ensure users are on Node 8.

 <!-- install -->
 # Install